 Where to Stay

-Kingston is short on hotels (though that’s due to change in the next year or so).
-For the time being, Airbnb is your best bet, with lodgings that vary widely in size and price, as well as location.
+There will likely always be rooms available at the Best Western; otherwise, there are more and more boutique hotels opening up in Kingston like Hotel Kinsley.
+If you prefer a house rental, the Airbnb lodgings vary widely in size and price, as well as location.
 If you’re looking for walkability, make sure you’re in Kingston proper, rather than the surrounding hamlets.
 These are a few I recommend:

 If you’re looking for a bit more TLC, the intimate and beautiful Church des Artistes is a favorite and a longtime hub of Kingston’s artistic community.
 Nearby, with lovely Rondout charm, The Forsyth B&B offers newly renovated rooms and suites and ample daily breakfasts.

 Note: For traveling with kids, there’s no better place than Forsyth Nature Center, with a short nature trail, large playground, and free mini zoo, free and open to the public every day.